 Goldwell Open Air Museum – Albert Szukalski’s Last Supper

 These are 12 plaster figures that are inspired by da Vinci’s famed fresco.
 These sculptures made by Albert Szukalski haunt the desert landscape above a real-life ghost town.
-The Last Supper sculpture is considered to be the centerpiece of the Goldwell Open Air Museum.
+The Last Supper sculpture is considered the centerpiece of the Goldwell Open Air Museum.

 Immersive Van Gogh Las Vegas